makbar2/makbar2.caravan.github.io/README.md

 - Clean and minimalist design for clarity and professionalism
 - Responsive layout using Bootstrap 4 for compatibility across devices
 - Clear sectioning for services, contact info, and business details
-- Static hosting via GitHub Pages for zero ongoing hosting cost
-- Easy to maintain and edit for future content updates

 ## 🛠 Tech Stack